Frequently Asked Questions About Experiential Learning Certificates

 Q. Who can register for these certificate programs?

-All undergraduate students enrolled at KU. *Entrepreneurship Certificate is only open to non-business majors.
+All undergraduate students enrolled at KU.
+The Entrepreneurship Certificate is only open to non-business majors.
+The majority of the experiential learning certificates (Arts Engagement, Entrepreneurship, Leadership Engagement, Professional Selling, Research Experience and Service Learning) are open to degree-seeking students only.

 Q. How do I register for a certificate?